 5. Choose Your Products

-Snack foods are the obvious choice.
-You can stock your machines with chips, candy, and soda, which do well in most locations.
-If you want to change things up, you can get follow the trend of opening vending machines that have healthy snacks.
+Snack foods are the obvious choice; you can stock your machines with chips, candy, and soda, which will be popular in most locations.
+If you want to change things up, you can follow the trend of opening vending machines with healthy snacks.

-According to Forbes, cities across the country are putting legislation into effect that will create rules like making 40 percent of vending machine products healthy options.
+According to Forbes, cities across the country are putting legislation into effect to create rules like making 40 percent of vending machine products healthy options.

 6. Invest in Your Business

-- Merchant Cash Advances
+Merchant Cash Advances